TritonDataCenter/rfd/rfd/0004/README.md

   - This base image may need to be pulled into the system
     - This requires an admin endpoint on sdc-docker to do the docker pull
     - Once pulled, base images get installed locally using imgadm get
-- After all commands run successfully, exports the config/container to imgapi
+- After all commands run successfully, exports the config/container to IMGAPI
   - the export needs to go through sdc-docker end-point?

 # Image Config